tdv/mif/README.md

 - Database support (Implemented for PostgreSQL)

 # Compiler
-The minimum compiler version required is gcc 9.4
+The minimum compiler version required is gcc 9.4 (last test on gcc 13.2)

 # OS
-Linux (Tested on Ubuntu 20.04)
+Linux (Tested on Ubuntu 23.10)

 # Dependencies
 - Boost